recipedude/Schooling/Free to Learn.md

 Need time to be bored, time to go down various roads, learn the tools (like computers)

-Mixed age group is critical and a variety of adults
+A mixed age group is critical, and a variety of adults.

-Age mixing is the key, instinct to play is mixed age - provides the opportunity to be boosted up to the younger child and the opportunity to cultivate leadership in the older children
+Age mixing is the key, the instinct to play is mixed age - provides the opportunity to be boosted up to the younger child and the opportunity to cultivate leadership in the older children.

 Fosters thinking about not just self but of the community- creates a sense of responsibility to the community